 Chestnut Rise was first registered as a Children’s Home in December 2008, boasting 3 large bedrooms it is situated in between Winns Common and Plumstead Common.

 At the front of the home, you are greeted with a small drive and potted flowers.
 Upon entry to the home, you will find one of three bathrooms, a cosy lounge, a large kitchen-diner and a games area we like to call the ‘Den’.
-The ‘Den’ takes you to our large south facing garden with a patio area encouraging you to enjoy the warm sun setting late into the evenings overlooking a large lawned area.
+The ‘Den’ takes you to our large south facing garden, with a patio area encouraging you to enjoy the warm sun setting late into the evenings and overlooking a large lawned area.

 The Chestnut Team

 The current young people at our home receive 1:1 care from our dedicated staff team.

 Staff at Chestnut Rise undertake a program of training which meets the needs of all our young people, including first aid, medication training and attachment training to help them be confident and understand how to provide the best quality of care to each young person we care for.